spsforks/QB64-Wiki/PCOPY.md

 ## Example(s)

-*Example 1:* Creating a mouse cursor using a page number that **you create** in memory without setting up page flipping.
+Creating a mouse cursor using a page number that **you create** in memory without setting up page flipping.

 ```vb